drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 <img src="Images/Spectrum_Flip_Shift_SlowOPAMP_SAR.jpg" alt="Fl Lamp Specrtum, dV/dt at ADC" width="70%">
 </p>

-## Linearity testing and comparison
+## Setup for linearity testing and comparison

 The equipment list for our linearity study is as follows.
 Construction of the spectrometer is described [here](#spectrometer-construction)